 I want my poetry to say something about the state of our world, a situation and condition we are bringing on ourselves.
 So my work is social critique and revolves around dissent, contradiction, dissonance; and I write about gender, violence, war, refugees and asylum, environment and climate change.

 One of my favourite texts is Orlando by Virginia Woolf and it is full of the poetry of gender, the fluidity of femininities and masculinities.

-Sandra Renew lives in Canberra and her 2015 collection, Projected on the Wall, is available from Ginninderra Press.
-She writes page poetry, tanka and tanka prose and performance poetry.
+Sandra Renew lives in Canberra and writes page poetry, tanka and tanka prose, and performance poetry.

-Sandra will be a featured poet at the National Folk Festival – Spoken Word, with performances in ‘Poetry in the Round’, ‘Poets Breakfast’, ‘Potpourri of Poetry’ and ‘Poetry in the Park’ (Canberra, April 2017).
+Sandra will be a featured poet at the National Folk Festival – Spoken Word, with performances in ‘Poetry in the Round’, ‘Poets Breakfast’ and ‘Poetry in the Park’ (Canberra, 30 March – 2 April 2018).